TheoW03/TheoW03/README.md

-# Hello World
+# Hello World 🌸

-my name is Lillith, Lilly or Lulu.  (in a professional sense you may Call me Theo)
+my name is Lillith, Lilly or Lulu 🌸.  (in a professional sense you may Call me Theo)

-I am a 3rd year university Computer science student, minor studies in game design and a part time indie Game developer
+I am a 3rd year university Computer science student, minor studies in game design and a part time indie Game developer. working on 3 different prototype projects as of right now.

 I have a strong passion for building software. and its one of my favorite hobbies to partake in